 43 Argilla Road, the Giddings – Burnham house (b 1667) - The earliest section of the Giddings-Burnham House at 43 Argilla Road in Ipswich was built in the mid-17th Century by carpenter George Giddings who immigrated from Norfolk, England.
 The earliest documentation for this property was the deed of sale between George Giddings and his brother-in-law Thomas Burnham in 1667.

-13 High Street, the Joseph Willcomb house (1669) - The earliest section of this house was built by John Edwards, a tailor, who acquired the property in 1668.
-He was one of several Tithingmen appointed by the Selectmen “to inspect disorderly persons.
+13 High Street, the Joseph Willcomb house (1669-1693) - John Edwards, a tailor, acquired the property in 1668.
+The earliest section was built by Edwards or his son when he inherited the property in 1693.
+Edwards was one of several Tithingmen appointed by the Selectmen “to inspect disorderly persons.
 Joseph Willcomb bought the house prior to 1762.

 103 High Street, the William Merchant house (1670) - The building dates to approximately 1670, but the right half may contain timbers from a previous structure on this site which was built in 1639.
 That simple story and a half cottage is believed to have been built by William Merchant who arrived in Ipswich with John Winthrop and the first settlers.
 The section on the left was added in 1672.